Discover all the tax services we offer

 A trust refers to an arrangement where a grantor gives an asset to a third-party trustee to hold or manage on behalf of one or more beneficiaries.
 The grantor is the person who creates the trust, while the trustee is responsible for managing and distributing assets to beneficiaries.
 A trust can be revocable or irrevocable.

-A common example of this is a US 401(k) retirement plan.
+A typical example of this is a US 401(k) retirement plan.
 In that case, the grantor is an employer, employee, or both.
 The grantor(s) deposit money (the asset) into a 401(k) account, which is typically held by a third-party administrator (the trustee).
 The trustee manages this money on behalf of the employee (the beneficiary) until the employee is eligible to withdraw funds for retirement.

-Based on this definition, a retirement plan established and managed outside of the US would qualify as a foreign trust.
+Based on this definition, a retirement plan established and managed outside the US would qualify as a foreign trust.
 One example of this would be an Australian superannuation fund.

 Yes, any income you receive from a foreign trust will be taxable by the IRS, even though many taxpayers hope that because a foreign trust is not governed by US jurisdiction, it is also exempt from US taxation.
 Unfortunately, this is not the case.
-As a US citizen, you will still have to report certain details of any foreign trusts you own or are the beneficiary of.
+As a US citizen, you will still have to report specific details of any foreign trusts you own or are the beneficiary of.

 The rules for how the IRS taxes a foreign trust depend on whether it’s a grantor trust or a non-grantor trust for tax purposes.